-Notwithstanding its small size, Tui is a cathedral city, designated as a Historic-Artistic area, and has played a long role in Spanish history.
+Notwithstanding its small size, the cathedral city of Tui is designated as a Historic-Artistic area that has played a long role in Spanish history.

 So, let´s take a look at things to see and do in 24 hours in Tui.

 Catedral de Tui

-The city is well-known for its stunning Cathedral.
-If you begin your Camino in Tui, I recommend that you head to the cathedral to purchase your pilgrim passport and receive your first Camino stamp.
+The city is well-known for the stunning cathedral where a pilgrim can purchase a pilgrim passport and receive their first Camino stamp.

 The building of the cathedral began in 1120 in the romanesque style yet was finished in 1215 with a decidedly gothic flair due to the popularity of all things french at that time.

 There is so much to explore inside the cathedral – tranquil cloisters, battlements, and lookout towers.
 Some say that the cathedral is more of a castle than a church, as the building played a role in the strategic defence of this area from the Portuguese across the border in Valenca during medieval times.

 The beautiful gardens around the cathedral balance out the fortress style of the building.

 Monte de Aloia

-The mountain of Aloia, near Tui, was the first place in Galicia to be designated a Nature Reserve.
-If you are willing to climb up, you will be rewarded with stunning views across the Vigo Estuary, Tui, the Rio Minho, and Portugal beyond.
+The mountain of Aloia near Tui was the first place in Galicia to be designated a nature reserve.
+A climb up to the top is rewarded with stunning views across the Vigo Estuary, Tui, the Rio Minho, and Portugal beyond.